Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 With a clear vision in place, your product backlog becomes the next critical focus.
 A messy, poorly defined backlog is a recipe for a derailed meeting.
 The goal is to walk in with a list of features and user stories that are ready for a real conversation, not a first-time introduction.

-• Ready for Estimation: Stories have to be small enough to be estimated.
-If an item is too large or vague (often called epics), it needs to be broken down into smaller, more manageable user stories before the planning meeting.
+- Ready for Estimation: Stories have to be small enough to be estimated.
+If an item is too large or vague (we often call these "epics"), it needs to be broken down into smaller, more manageable user stories before the planning meeting.

 This isn't just busywork.
 Teams with a well-groomed backlog consistently report significantly higher predictability in their forecasts.
 Prepping the backlog ensures the conversation stays high-level and strategic, focusing on the release goals rather than getting bogged down in the weeds of defining individual stories.